 The other major difference between 4-wheel drive and all-wheel drive is not always the transfer of power or traction but rather the driver interaction level which offers added control and higher safety levels.
 This can either play into your favor or against you, depending on what purpose you intend to use the vehicle for.

 Almost 50% of vehicles sold in the United States are either 4WD or AWD

 Manufacturers have cottoned on to this fact and almost all of them offer a version of 4WD and AWD in their range.
 This means there are additional features and technology they can use as a selling point to unsuspecting or ill-advised customers.
-They can also charge a lot more for vehicles with the aforementioned technology built-in.
+They can also charge a lot more for vehicles with the aforementioned technology built in.
 Almost 50% of vehicles sold in the United States are either 4WD or AWD.
-This statistic means that vehicles with AWD and 4WD technology are viewed as more versatile and practical over a Front or Rear wheel drive vehicle and is, as a result, becoming increasingly popular.
+This statistic means that vehicles with AWD and 4WD technology are viewed as more versatile, safer, and practical when compared to a front or rear-wheel drive vehicle and thus, are becoming increasingly popular.